aicell-lab/aicell.io/content/authors/jeremy/_index.md

 ---

 Read a welcome post with an interview with Jeremy here: [Introducing Jeremy: A Multifaceted Research Engineer Joins AICell Lab](/post/welcome-jeremy/).

----

-## Acknowledgments

-This post was co-edited with the assistance of ChatGPT, a conversational agent trained by OpenAI.